 Adho Mukha Svanasana—Downward facing dog

-Walk your hands and feet together slowly, bending your knees a lot, then hang in
+- Walk your hands and feet together slowly, bending your knees a lot, then hang in forward fold.

 Indudalasana—Standing Crescent Moon

 - Keeping your core pulled in tight, clasp your hands above your head, keeping your shoulders down as much as possible.

 - Reach your torso up and over to the side, keeping your hips level.